faenrandir/a_careful_examination/documents/family-proclamation/family_proclamation_not_scripture_a_legal_document.md

 ## Likely drafted to be used as a legal document

-The circumstantial evidence strongly suggests that the Proclamation was written as a legal document in response to court battles over same-sex marriage in which the church was engaged at the time.
+The circumstantial evidence strongly suggests that the Proclamation was written, at least in some substantial part, as a document meant to be used in court battles over same-sex marriage in which the church was engaged at the time.
 As early as 1988 the church was working to influence legislation regarding same-sex marriage.
 In March of 1995, the church was rejected as a party to the Baehr case in Hawaii because it failed to demonstrate having any "property" in the issue.
 In 1997, the Proclamation was used as a legal exhibit in an amicus brief filed by the church.

 ---